phalcon-orphanage/docs/es/reference/volt.rst

     <?php

-    //Create a compiler
+    // Create a compiler
     $compiler = new \Phalcon\Mvc\View\Engine\Volt\Compiler();

-    //Optionally add some options
+    // Optionally add some options
     $compiler->setOptions(array(
-        //...
+        // ...
     ));

-    //Compile a template string returning PHP code echo $compiler->compileString('{{ "hello" }}');
+    // Compile a template string returning PHP code echo $compiler->compileString('{{ "hello" }}');

-    //Compile a template in a file specifying the destination file
+    // Compile a template in a file specifying the destination file
     $compiler->compileFile('layouts/main.volt', 'cache/layouts/main.volt.php');

-    //Compile a template in a file based on the options passed to the compiler
+    // Compile a template in a file based on the options passed to the compiler
     $compiler->compile('layouts/main.volt');

-    //Require the compiled templated (optional)
+    // Require the compiled templated (optional)
     require $compiler->getCompiledPath();

 External Resources